qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 " %}

 {% include collapsible.html title="intro" content="
-[DESCRIPTION NEEDED]
+as you're likely aware, last semester, i broke into the reagents storage room. i had an idea and nothing was stopping me - i'd thought through everything that might go wrong and planned my whole heist like two days in advance. given that you're likely aware of this, though, it's pretty clear i messed up somewhere. i got caught! i was seen, by another student *who was doing the same thing!* injustice aside, i would have loved to have had a way to just disappear for a little while. we could all use a break sometimes, yeah?

+well, that's what **invisibility** is for!
 " %}

 {% include collapsible.html title="you will need:" content="
 ***ingredients:***
 \- 1 cup octopus ink *(sorry about the taste)*
-\- at least 4 cups weak wine, beer, or similar *(has nothing to do with the magic - we just need to make this drinkable!)*
+\- at least 4 cups weak wine, beer, or similar *(has nothing to do with the magic - we just need to make this drinkable! i used some blackberry boxed wine, but it really doesn't matter so long as it's alcoholic)*
-\- 1 tbsp bone char powder *(this is why we can't use water for that, though)*
+\- 1 tbsp bone char powder *(this is why we need alcohol, though)*
 \- 1 tbsp fernseed *(i don't know what this is)*
 \- enough liquid resin to insulate and encapsulate the solid ingredients *(should be less than 2/3 cups)*
 \- at least 2 eyelashes *(you'll lose one)*